 Turntablists use record players to play records in ways they weren’t meant to be played.
 By speeding up, slowing down and reversing the record under the needle, a whole universe of new sounds becomes possible.
 The record player as musical instrument is still in its early stages of development.
 DJs already invented the instrumental sound of hip-hop.
 I wonder what else they have coming.

-The most-sampled album in history is probably James Brown’s compilation In The Jungle Groove.
-It includes the original “Funky Drummer Parts One And Two” along with a sampling-friendly remix.
+It includes the original recording of “Funky Drummer Parts One And Two” along with a sampling-friendly remix.
 It also includes some other much-loved funk tracks.
-None of them have been sampled as heavily as “Funky Drummer” but there are some contenders.
+None of them have been sampled as heavily as “Funky Drummer”, but there are some contenders.